PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 In general, the steeper the slope, the more important the variable.
 Just pay attention and make sure the the plots are on the same axis if you are comparing slope.

-However, PDPs can be misleading if there are divergin behavior caused by interactions as it is looking at the average of model response.
+However, PDPs can be misleading if there are divergent behavior caused by interactions as it is looking at the average of model response.

 This is available from sklearn.
 See [here](https://scikit-learn.org/stable/modules/partial_dependence.html){:target="_blank"}.